trustedsec/SeeYouCM-Thief/README.md

 ## Usage

-Sometimes the CUCM server supplys a list of hostnames.
+Sometimes the CUCM server supplies a list of hostnames.
 Without specifying a phone IP address the script will attempt to download every config in the listing.

 `./thief.py -H <Cisco CUCM Server> [--verbose]`